northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-13-Governance.md

 2. Click **Show my items only** which is found on the top left corner of the recommendations table.
 3. Select one of the recommendations that you own
 4. Remediate it.

+### Continue with the next lab: [Module 15 – Integrating Defender for FevOps with GitHub](../Modules/Module%2015%20-%20Integrating%20Defender%20for%20DevOps%20with%20GitHub%20Advanced%20Security.md)